 Pick your time of year to visit if you can; in spring the leaves are bright green with new growth, while in autumn they turn shades of red, yellow, and gold.
-The hedge s on the left side of the A93 road from Perth to Blairgowrie if you are driving north, or on the right, if you are heading south.
-Be watchful; it isn't signposted, even though it is marked on most maps of the area.
+The hedge is on the left side of the A93 road from Perth to Blairgowrie if you are driving north, or on the right, if you are heading south.
+Be watchful; it isn't signposted.

 About Meikleour Hedge

 Location: On the A93 near Meikleour, south of Rattray

 Photo Credit: David Ross and Britain Express